Diana Chin/Lentink Lab

-The researchers also created a mathematical simulation of flight and found that one partial wingbeat can support 15 to 30 percent of a parrotlet’s weight — on par with feathered, flightless dinosaurs like Archaeopteryx.
-Their math also suggests that one such flap in flight could have extended Archaeopteryx’s jumping range by 20 percent, perhaps giving the dinos an edge in foraging for food.
+The researchers also found that one partial wingbeat can support 15 to 30 percent of a parrotlet’s weight — on par with feathered, flightless dinosaurs like Archaeopteryx.
+With a bit of mathematical modeling, they determined that one such flap in flight could have extended Archaeopteryx’s jumping range by 20 percent, perhaps giving the dinos an edge in foraging for food.

 Chin says the simulation provides a potential explanation for how feathered dinosaurs and early birds refined their tree hopping skills, ultimately giving rise to foraging flights of modern parrotlets and other birds.

 High-speed video cameras reveal the momentum shifts that parrotlets undergo on flights or hops between branches as they forage for food.
 Diana Chin, Lentink Lab

 Editor's note: This post was updated on May 24, 2017, to correct that the researchers measured rather than modeled the percentage of support that a parrotlet gets from a partial wingbeat.